gradient-divergence/.github/README.md

 This GitHub organization hosts the source code for various projects, experiments, and publications developed by Gradient Divergence and our community collaborators.
 Here you'll find:

 *   **Open Source Tools & Libraries:** Code related to our Agentic AI frameworks and other initiatives.
-*   **Project Examples:** Demonstrations and reference implementations like the `Shopping-Agent`.
+*   **Publication Code:** Supporting codebases for our research papers and books.
+This includes the repository for the book published by Gradient Divergence:
-    *   [Shopping-Agent](https://github.com/gradient-divergence/Shopping-Agent): A SvelteKit-based shopping assistant application with Supabase and Tailwind CSS.
+    *   **[Foundations of Agentic AI for Retail: Concepts, Technologies, and Architectures for Autonomous Retail Systems](https://github.com/gradient-divergence/agentic-retail-foundations)** by Dr. Fatih Nayebi.
-*   **Publication Code:** Supporting codebases for our research papers and books, including the repository for the book published by Gradient Divergence.
+        *   Purchase on Amazon: [US Store](https://www.amazon.com/Foundations-Agentic-Retail-Technologies-Architectures/dp/1069422606) | [CA Store](https://www.amazon.ca/Foundations-Agentic-Retail-Technologies-Architectures/dp/1069422606) (Also available on other regional Amazon sites)
-    *   _(Please add a link to the specific book repository here when available)_
+        *   Associated Code Repository: [gradient-divergence/agentic-retail-foundations](https://github.com/gradient-divergence/agentic-retail-foundations) <!-- Assuming this is the repo name -->

 We encourage exploration, contributions, and feedback on our public repositories!